provenance-io/docs/appendix/blockchain-comparison.md

 ---
-description: The evolution of the Provenance Blockchain blockchain from 1.0 to 2.0
+description: The evolution of the Provenance Blockchain from 1.0 to 2.0
 ---

 # History